roryprimrose/ModelBuilder/README.md

 overloads and so on) has been removed in favour of the source-generated model and a small set of supported seams (`IValueSource<T>`, mappings, ignore rules and `[GenerateModelBuilder]`).
 The [migration guide](MIGRATION.md) maps every changed and removed v8 API to its v9 equivalent.

+For an automated upgrade, the package also ships an AI-agent playbook ([MIGRATION-AI.md](MIGRATION-AI.md)) and a machine-readable map ([migration-map.json](migration-map.json)) so an agent or tool can apply the migration deterministically.